shaneiadt/Ramblings/pages/2021/js-tips-and-tricks.md

 const music = myMusicList ?? ['Nothing!']; // ['Nothing!']
 ```

-Here's also a new new way of doing it in 2021 :sunglasses:
+Here's also a new new way of doing it in 2021😎

 ```javascript
 let myMovies = null;